 Many partners with mood disorders have found success in creating and maintaining mood-regulating rituals.

-Mood-regulating rituals are a set of activities that partners apply in moments of extreme stress to help manage their moods.
+Mood-regulating rituals are a set of activities that people use in moments of extreme stress to help manage their moods.

 They can be used as a preventative measure during daily living and can be helpful during moments when one or both partners are experiencing a substantial increase in stress or anxiety.

-Talking with your partner about what he needs and helping him feel connected to you can help him regulate his mood and feel loved.
+Talking with your critical husband about what he needs and helping him feel connected to you can help him regulate his mood and feel loved.